• Skip to primary navigation

 pet pools from hot tub water

-My dogs love to romp around in kiddie pools during the summer, a great way to fill up the kiddie pool without using any more water than you need to, is to drain your hot tub water directly into it!
+You can simply drain your hot tub water directly into it!
 As long as you have kept the hot tub water properly treated, it should pose no threat or danger to your pets!

 Step by Step Walkthrough on Draining Your Hot Tub